anilymngl/codemind/README.md

-# CodeMind MVP: Intelligent Code Completion Demo
+# CodeMind MVP: Intelligent Code Completion Demo - Reasoned Execution (RAT-Inspired)

-**Unleashing the Power of Multi-Model AI for Code Completion (Early Preview)**
+**Demonstrating Multi-Model AI for Enhanced Code Assistance - Reasoned vs. Executor Architecture**

-CodeMind MVP is a demonstration project exploring a novel approach to intelligent code completion.
-This early preview showcases a core concept: **leveraging a multi-model AI architecture to generate more insightful and context-aware code suggestions.**
+CodeMind MVP showcases a novel approach to code assistance, inspired by Retrieval Augmented Thinking (RAT).
+This version emphasizes a **reasoned-executor architecture**, using Google Gemini for strategic reasoning and Anthropic Claude for generating high-quality code completions based on that reasoning.

 **🚀 Quickstart: Experience the Demo**

-Want to see CodeMind MVP in action?
-It's quick to run locally!
+You can run CodeMind MVP in two ways: via a Command-Line Interface (CLI) or through a basic Web API.

+**Option 1: Command-Line Interface (CLI)**

 1.  **Clone the Repository:**